Angers Cathedral: Stained glass

+Today, the apse also contains several beautiful Renaissance stained-glass windows dating from the mid-16th century.
+They come from the priory of the Château du Verger, destroyed in 1776, and were installed in Saint-Maurice Cathedral in 1811.

-By the end of the 19th century any of the early windows had been destroyed.
+By the end of the 19th century many of the early windows had been destroyed.
 Other early windows in the nave were destroyed by a bomb in 1944.
 They were restored in the 1950s by the Paris glassmaker and painter Jacques Le Chevallier.
 The new windows depict the saints particularly venerated in the Angers diocese.